 Before we explain when is FIRPTA affidavit required, you should first understand the basics of FIRPTA in order to properly understand FIRPTA.
 The abbreviation, FIRPTA, stands for Foreign Investment in Real Property Tax Act.
-The main idea of FIRPTA affidavit is to collect taxes from the sale of real estate property that are due upon the foreign seller.
-These taxes are really very necessary to be given to the IRS, because the foreign individuals are selling the local property of United States.
+The main idea of the FIRPTA affidavit is to collect taxes from the sale of real estate property that is due upon the foreign seller.
+These taxes are really very necessary to be given to the IRS because the foreign individuals are selling the local property of the United States.
 This is why it becomes their right to pay the taxes selling the US real estate property.
 However, there are certain exceptions that omit foreigners to pay off the taxes, which we will be explaining further.

 While there are several laws in the United States, the FIRPTA law for the real estate property charges tax from the foreigners.
 As per the FIRPTA law, the US buyer will withhold 15% of sales proceeds from the US real estate property.
-The law was established in 1980s.
-As mentioned earlier, the IRS had no way to charge taxes on the sale price from the foreign sellers, now the IRS charges 15% amount of taxes.
+The law was established in the 1980s.
+As mentioned earlier, the IRS had no way to charge taxes on the sale price from the foreign sellers, now the IRS charges 15% amount of the taxes.

 Previously, the amount of withholding taxes was 10% but as per the new amendments that happened last year in the month of February, the tax withholding percentage has been increased by 5%, making it 15%.
 So, all those who are questioning when is FIRPTA affidavit required, should also keep in mind that the foreign sellers they are dealing with should now pay 15% taxes to the IRS.
-Those who want to avoid it or fall under the exceptions, they can simply fill the FIRPTA affidavit for that.
-So, all those who are asking when is FIRPTA affidavit required, they should keep in mind if their seller is not a foreigner, they need not pay the taxes to the IRS under the FIRPTA.
+Those who want to avoid it or fall under the exceptions can simply fill the FIRPTA affidavit for that.
+So, all those who are asking when is FIRPTA affidavit required, should keep in mind if their seller is not a foreigner, they need not pay the taxes to the IRS under the FIRPTA.

 If your foreign seller falls under the exceptions, they may be worried about when is FIRPTA affidavit required more than others, because this form is for the resident sellers.
 The FIRPTA affidavit is required when you are dealing with the local sellers of the United States.
 The FIRPTA affidavit is for all those local sellers who are not foreigners.
 This form certifies that the seller of the real estate property is a local seller, and a non-resident alien to provide income tax to the Internal Revenue Service.

 This form can help your seller in avoiding the FIRPTA withholding.
 But for this, you need to be sure that your seller is not a foreigner or you fall under the exceptions.
 Additionally, the FIRPTA form should be given to the IRS as soon as possible.
-This is because the form will be processed under twenty days by the IRS representative and you will have the real estate property in hands very soon.
+This is because the form will be processed under twenty days by the IRS representative and you will have the real estate property in your hands very soon.
 There is no doubt the payment of these taxes can be costly for sellers, this is why the FIRPTA affidavit is made to help the local sellers determining the non-residential status.

 FIRPTA Affidavit Features

-Now that you know when is FIRPTA affidavit required, you should also understand some important features and rules of the elements of FIRPTA affidavit below.
+Now that you know when is FIRPTA affidavit required, you should also understand some important features and rules of the elements of the FIRPTA affidavit below.

 · 15% of Taxes Due on Foreign Sellers

-When the FIRPTA law was enacted at first, 10% taxes were due on the foreign sellers.
+When the FIRPTA law was enacted at first, 10% of taxes were due on the foreign sellers.
 But after the revision and amendments of FIRPTA law, the taxes have been revised and have been raised with 5% on the real estate properties, which now makes it 15%.

-So, all those who are pondering over when is FIRPTA affidavit required, they should keep in mind that now the foreign sellers will have to pay 15% of the sale price on the real estate property.
+So, all those who are pondering over when is FIRPTA affidavit required, should keep in mind that now the foreign sellers will have to pay 15% of the sale price on the real estate property.
 Additionally, there are some states that require some other requirements.
 Therefore, if you want to know about your estate in specific, you should contact your local lawyer in this case.

 · Local Seller

-If you are looking for a real estate property or want to invest in it for future, you should opt for a property seller who either has United States Citizenship or has green card.
-When you deal with the residential seller of the United States property, you need not have to worry running for the FIRPTA affidavit determining about the residence.
+If you are looking for a real estate property or want to invest in it for the future, you should opt for a property seller who either has United States Citizenship or has a green card.
+When you deal with the residential seller of the United States property, you need not have to worry about running for the FIRPTA affidavit determining the residence.
 If you are dealing with a residential seller, you need not worry about when is FIRPTA affidavit required as there will be no FIRPTA withholding.

 · Exception From FIRPTA Withholding

-If you are interested in a property sold by the foreign seller yet also want to save the money from paying taxes.
+If you are interested in a property sold by a foreign seller yet also want to save money from paying taxes.
 You need to see the price or amount of the real estate property for that.
-The amount of the real estate property varies.
+The amount of real estate property varies.
 If the property that you own is less than $300,000, you will not be liable to pay 15% taxes on the real estate property.
-According to the IRS, the real estate property that holds less than this amount is likely considered as primary residence.
+According to the IRS, the real estate property that holds less than this amount is likely considered as a primary residence.
 This saves your foreign seller from paying taxes to the IRS.

 · Avoiding FIRPTA Withholding